 I am an American living as an ex-pat abroad full-time.
 Will I have to pay for health care insurance in the US ( which I will not use) under this new health care reform bill?
 This is a good question.
 The purpose of this post is to clarify the rule for ex-pats regarding new mandatory health care insurance.

 Do you live abroad?
 What is your medical status with regard to insurance?
 Here is my situation.
 I am a dual Polish and US citizen.
-I live in Poland not the USA.
-I pay for Polish national medical insurance and do not need US insurance coverage for my family, as I am never in the USA and living as a EU citizen in the EU.
+I live in Poland, not the USA.
+I pay for Polish national medical insurance and do not need US insurance coverage for my family, as I am never in the USA and living as an EU citizen in the EU.
 The rule is I have to pay normal federal US taxes no matter what, which I do.
 However, under this new health care bill, I do not have to pay for this new insurance because I reside outside the USA.

 It will be required that all US citizens and US visa holder buy national US health care insurance, if and only if they live in the USA.
 However, do I have to pay this also if I am not residing in the States?
 No, because I am an expat.
 This also applies to expats who are not dual citizens, that is, they just work or live overseas of course.

 Of course, every US citizen living in a foreign country and with or without dual citizenship will be responsible to file normal USA taxes.
 The United States is one of the few countries that requires its citizens to file a tax return on all worldwide income, forever, no exceptions.

 New health care insurance bill for ex-pats

 - Expatriates do not pay for health care reform

 - US residents are required to pay for health care reform or face a penalty

 - I live in a post-communist country and see how socialism destroys the national economy